OrangeLanguage/orange/README.md

 To begin, we'll define a simple arithmetic language.

 ```
+import "std/Prelude.oj"

 class IntExpr(int)
 class AddExpr(lhs, rhs)
 class MulExpr(lhs, rhs)
 ```

+Classes in Orange are similar to data classes in other languages.
+They can be constructed using their name (`IntExpr(1)`) and their fields can be accessed with dot notation (`expr.int`).
+Methods can be defined on classes outside of their definition (`def IntExpr.square()`) so that users can extend existing classes with new methods.

 Now that we've declared our data structure, we can implement an interpreter with pattern matching and recursion.